 |Type of cost||Median price||Description|

-|Casket||$2,400||Based on the median price for a metal casket; costs of other materials will vary|
+|Casket||$2,400||Based on the median price for a metal casket; costs with other materials will vary.|

-|Non-declinable basic services fee||$2,100||Covers the funeral homes' time, expertise and overhead|
+|Non-declinable basic services fee||$2,100||Covers the funeral home’s time, expertise and overhead.|

-|Cremation casket||$1,000||The body is placed in a fully combustible container; it cannot have any metal parts|
+|Cremation casket||$1,000||A fully combustible container; it cannot have any metal parts.|

-|Embalming||$725||Rarely required by law, but may be mandatory at your funeral home|
+|Embalming||$725||Rarely required by law, but may be mandatory at a funeral home.|

-|Use of facilities/staff for funeral ceremony||$500||If the ceremony takes place at the funeral home, expect to incur this cost|
+|Use of facilities/staff for funeral ceremony||$500||If the ceremony takes place at the funeral home, expect to pay this.|

-|Use of facilities/staff for viewing||$425||If the viewing takes place at the funeral home, expect to incur this cost|
+|Use of facilities/staff for viewing||$425||If the viewing takes place at the funeral home, expect to pay this.|

-|Cremation fee||$350||If the funeral home uses a third-party crematory|
+|Cremation fee||$350||If the funeral home uses a third-party crematory.|

-|Transfer of remains||$325||Removal/transfer of remains to the funeral home|
+|Transfer of remains||$325||Removal/transfer of remains to the funeral home.|

-|Transportation from the funeral home to the burial site|
+|Transportation from the funeral home to the burial site.|

-|Urn||$275||Container to hold the cremated remains|
+|Urn||$275||Container to hold cremated remains.|

-|Other preparation of the body||$250||May include cosmetology, dressing and grooming|
+|Other preparation of the body||$250||May include cosmetology, dressing and grooming.|

-|Memorial printed package||$160||Printed and memorial guest books|
+|Memorial printed package||$160||Printed and memorial guest books.|

 |Source: National Funeral Directors Association, 2017 median costs|